 “In a further experiment with new volunteers and donors, the salt solution was eliminated and with cotton swabs, the material was transferred directly from nose to nose, and from throat to throat, using donors in the first, second and third day of the disease.
 NONE of these volunteers who received the material thus directly transferred from cases took sick in any way … All of the volunteers received at least two and some of them three ‘shots’ as they expressed it.”

 Simply put, these and many other studies failed to provide any support that influenza was a contagious, microbial disease.
-It is true that in SOME people with flu-like symptoms, one can find evidence of an influenza virus.
-This finding in no way constitutes proof that the virus caused the illness.
+Illness in no way constitutes proof that a virus caused the illness.
 For one, no study has ever found that people with influenza all have evidence of a virus.
 Furthermore, Rudolf Steiner, when commenting about the 1918 pandemic, apparently said the “virus” they were finding was just a mineralized excretion of the cells.
 In other words, the cells were poisoned (he thought by some part of “sub-nature”), which caused changes in the crystalline water of the cell, thereby producing illness.
 The body tries to detoxify itself by ridding itself of toxins, which we have been led to believe are contagious viruses.

 This understanding of the cause of influenza has many practical implications for your health and the health of your family.
 For one, it puts the abysmal record of the “flu shot” into a new context.
 It also means that paying attention to your EMF exposure, the quality of your water and all the other things I talk about in my books to foster a healthy, internal milieu become relevant for flu prevention.